 Mandatory and additional documents

 There are documents that everyone is required to provide and there are documents that you only provide if they apply to you.
 Without the mandatory documents, we cannot and may not process your application.
 The additional documents are not mandatory, but are important for your application.
-For example, think of additional training or courses that you have completed.
-These documents support the assessment of your knowledge and skills.
-We therefore advise you to provide all documents you have.
+For example, think of additional training or courses that you have done.
+These documents facilitate the assessment of your knowledge and skills.
+We therefore advise you to provide all the documents you have.

 Overview of all documents with the requirements

-On the page 'Documents that you must submit with your application' you will find an overview of the documents (evidence) that you must collect.
-Each document contains an explanation and indicates which requirements the document or the contents of the document must meet.
+On the page 'Documents that you must submit with your application' you will find an overview of the documents (evidence) that you need to collect.
+There is a description of each document and indication which requirements the document or the contents of the document need to fulfill.
 And there is also a distinction between mandatory and additional documents.

-It is good to know that you must provide at least seven to eight mandatory documents in addition to the application form.
+It is good to know that you need to provide about seven to eight mandatory documents in addition to the application form.
 Depending on your situation, additional documents may be added.
-Arranging all the documents often takes quite a lot of time.
+Getting all the documents in order often takes quite a lot of time.
 Especially if they have to come from abroad.
-Arrange this before you submit the application, so that your application for recognition will proceed most quickly.
+Settle this before you submit the application, so that your application for recognition will proceed as quickly as possible.

 Certification and translation of documents

-Most documents must be certified.
+Almost all the documents need to be certified.
 Do you have documents that are not in Dutch or English?
-Then you must also send a translation from a sworn translator.
-Therefore, read our explanation about certification and translation carefully.
+Then you need to also submit a translation from a sworn translator.
+Please read our explanation about certification and translation carefully.

 Do you have any questions about the documents?

 Then make an appointment for our consultation hours.
-During the consultation hours you will have a personal appointment with one of our employees.
-This appointment takes half an hour.
-For example, you can ask questions about your application and the documents you must provide.
-It is also possible to have your documents viewed.
-The appointment can take place on location in The Hague or online.
-Even if you are not yet sure whether you want to submit an application, you can register for the consultation hours.
+During the consultation hours you will have a one-on-one appointment with a team member.
+This appointment lasts half an hour.
+You can ask questions then about your application and the documents you need to provide.
+It is also possible to have your documents checked.
+The appointment can take place at our office in The Hague or remotely via video call.
+Even if you are not yet sure if you want to submit an application, you can register for a consultation.

-To complete the entire process successfully, it is important that you make easy contact with other people.
+To complete the entire process successfully, it is important that you initiate contact with other people.
 In the Netherlands we call this networking.
 For example, you can ask friends/family/neighbors if they know someone who practices your profession in the Netherlands and ask if you can get in touch with them.
 You can also search for volunteer work at a healthcare organization.
 This way you will learn more quickly how healthcare works in the Netherlands.
-And maybe someone can help you find a paid job.
+And someone might help you find a paid job.

 Improve your networking skills yourself